teachen-ch/teachen.ch/web/wp-content/plugins/user-submitted-posts/readme.txt

 __Services:__ This plugin provides an option to enable Google reCaptcha, which is provided by Google as a third-party service.
 For details on privacy and more, please refer to official documentation for [Google reCaptcha](https://developers.google.com/recaptcha/).
 No other outside services or locations are accessed/used by this plugin.

-> Works perfectly with or without Gutenberg Block Editor

 **Pro Version**